YukinoshitaSherry/CellForge/README.md

 ## 3️⃣ Initialize Project

-### 🔧 Initialize BioForge
+### 🔧 Initialize CellForge

 ```bash
 python main.py --init
 ```
-> **💡 What this does**: Creates a default `config.json` file with standard settings, sets up the basic project structure, and prepares BioForge for first-time use.
+> **💡 What this does**: Creates a default `config.json` file with standard settings, sets up the basic project structure, and prepares CellForge for first-time use.
 Run this command if you're starting fresh or if the configuration file is missing.